broquaint/learn-ts-with-dcss/blog/posts/20240104-learning-and-making.md

   little wanting
 - A little more about Code: how to create+open a workspace, run some TypeScript in situ, configuring some things
-- That the DCSS logfile data is pleasantly stable
+- That the DCSS logfile data is pleasantly stable (little to no change in over 10 years!)
 - There are too many static site blogging options (and it's too boring to bother blogging about)

 That's a good start!
-Tomorrow I want to be pulling data from a server directly and getting a feed of wins.
+Next I want to be pulling data from a server directly and getting a feed of wins.